PHP Performance Tuning with XDebug

 sudo pico /etc/php5/apache2/php.ini

-In a suitable place, it does not matter where insert the following lines:
+In a suitable place, it does not matter where you insert the following lines:

 C#